 We were all tired and sweaty from our journey, but as soon as we arrived at the Zhaolin Grand Hotel we felt like royals.
 This feeling lasted throughout our entire stay, just thinking back about our wonderful time at the Zhaolin makes me want to return…

-As it had been a long day little D. was very tired and after a bath (in the provided baby bath with baby toiletries) he quickly fell asleep, so we ordered room service.
+As it had been a long day, our 10 month old boy was very tired and after a bath (in the provided baby bath with baby toiletries) he quickly fell asleep, so we ordered room service.
 The food was delicious and it wasn’t long after we finished our dinner that we fell asleep as well.

 The next day we were in for another surprise: the amazing breakfast buffet!
 There was so much to choose from, I must have walked around for 10 minutes before I had seen all the options.